neel3998/NLP-Project/README.md

 Download the pre-trained model files that are required to run the application from the below link:

 # Requirements
-streamlit(1.2.0) pip install streamlit
+streamlit(1.2.0), Command to install: pip install streamlit

-transformers(4.12.3) pip install transformers[tf-cpu]
+transformers(4.12.3), Command to install: pip install transformers[tf-cpu]

-numpy pip install numpy
+numpy, Command to install: pip install numpy

 # How to run the app
 1. Clone the repository